ACM40960/project-VishalkrishnaBlaze/README.md

 |   4 | IW vs Homewin     |     0.8032 |
 |   5 | IW vs Awaywin     |     0.8463 |
 |   6 | Average IW        |     0.8247 |

+The provided correlation values shed light on the alignment between the predicted probabilities and the odds from these betting platforms (ie Bet365 and Interwetten) for different scenarios.
+Notably, the correlations between Bet365 odds and outcomes for the team to win in home and away ground (Homewin: 0.8109, Awaywin: 0.8465, Average: 0.8287), as well as the correlations between IW odds and outcomes (Homewin: 0.8032, Awaywin: 0.8463, Average: 0.8247), showcase the consistency between our model's predictions and the real-time odds.
+This observation underscores the potential utility of our approach for informed betting decisions.

 - Ensuring house profits: